 - Some Hospitals Are Calling 911 to Save Patients

 - 5 Horrible Reasons Why Emergency Room Errors Happen

-Unfortunately, being hurried or distracted might lead a surgeon to leave surgical tools left in patients body.
+Unfortunately, being hurried or distracted might lead a surgeon to leave surgical tools in a patient’s body.
 It is ultimately the patient who pays the price with these kinds of medical malpractice mistakes because it can lead to numerous other complications, including infection.

 The patient may not even realize, as was the case above, that something has happened until years later, suffering the pain and costly medical bills while trying to figure out what was wrong over the course of several years.